Vansmak/trAIn/README.md

 Visit `http://localhost:8081` to start your health journey.

 ### Data Persistence
-Your health data and photos are stored in the mounted volumes:
+Your health data is stored in the mounted volume:
 - `./data` - Database and configuration

 ## How it works